Will Trump be muzzled? Judge faces critical gag order choice

 “My goodness,” reacted Christian, who indicated she knew Hoffinger well and had never seen her need security like this.

-“He can’t really be responsible for Lindsey Graham and all these other people,” said Christian.
+“He can’t really be responsible for Lindsey Graham and all these other people,” Christian said.